marksmithson/mark.smithson.me/blog/2021-11-15/index.md

 - make use of `callbackFactory` to initialise clients or other expensive state
 - remember to use `get()` when referencing pulumi outputs from within a callback
 - don't use class functions as callbacks
+- prefer referencing individual object directly rather than from lists or arrays

 ## References